sbaker7/ssil-dashboard/README.md

 *Note: This setup will eventually be moved into one or more configuration files.*

 ### Running the server
-Run `bundle` to resolve gem dependencies.
+Run `bundle` to resolve gem dependencies, then run `dashing start` to run the server.

-If running with Whereabouts bot, start with `god -c ssil-dashboard.god -D`, otherwise start with `god -c dashboard.god -D`

-Note: If an error occurs during intital installation, try bundle update.
-Some directories may need to be changed in the god files to suit where your repositories are saved.